-An abdominal cavity also called a peritoneal cavity, is bounded anterolaterally by the xiphoid process and costal margins, posteriorly by the vertebral column, superiorly by the diaphragm, and inferiorly by the upper parts of the pelvic bones.
-It contains multiple visceral organs and is covered by two layers of peritoneum i.e. parietal and visceral layers.
+Abdominal cavity (also known as a peritoneal cavity) is bounded anterolaterally by the xiphoid process and costal margins, posteriorly by the vertebral column, superiorly by the diaphragm, and inferiorly by the upper parts of the pelvic bones.
+It contains multiple visceral organs and is covered by parietal and visceral layers of the peritoneum.

-Abdominal pain occurs when mechanical or chemical stimuli stimulates abdominal pain receptors.
+Abdominal pain occurs when mechanical or chemical stimuli trigger the pain receptors in the abdomen.
 Stretch is the primary mechanical stimulus.
-Other mechanical stimuli, such as expansion, contraction, compression, pulling on, and twisting of the viscera, are also perceived.
+Other mechanical stimuli, such as expansion, contraction, compression, pulling, and twisting of the viscera, also induce pain.

-Visceral pain is considered a vague and dull pain because the majority of organs and the visceral peritoneum do not have an abundance of nerve fibers for the pain.
+Visceral pain is considered a vague and dull pain because the majority of organs and the visceral peritoneum do not carry an abundance of nerve fibers for the pain.

-The patient will experience mild pain that is poorly localized and it is difficult to pinpoint the exact location.
+The patient may experience mild pain that is poorly localized, with the exact location difficult to pinpoint.

 Parietal pain, or somatic pain, occurs when there is an irritation of the parietal peritoneum that lines the abdominal cavity.
-Somatic pain is sharp, constant, can be severe, and is easily localized.
+Somatic pain is sharp, constant, severe, and is easily localized.

 Referred pain is perceived distant from its source.
 It is poorly localized but normally constant in nature.
 It occurs when organs share a common nerve pathway.

 Other common examples of referred pain in the human body are:

 - Referred pain of ureteric stone into the groin

-- Acute myocardial infarction is referred to the left arm and jaw.
+- Acute myocardial infarction pain referred to the left arm and jaw

-Since abdominal pain has wide differential diagnoses and varies from benign to life-threatening, a step-wise approach is required to identify the exact cause and its severity.
+Since the differential diagnosis of abdominal pain varies widely ranging from benign to life-threatening conditions, a step-wise approach is required to identify the exact cause and its severity.

-Thorough patient history is indispensable for an accurate diagnosis.
+Comprehensive patient history is indispensable for an accurate diagnosis.
 The location of abdominal pain narrows down the differential diagnosis.
-Other general information should be obtained about:
+Other general information should be obtained regarding: